AnyDSL/MimIR/docs/phases.md

 A nice aspect here is that the propagated value is itself a regular [`Def`](@ref mim::Def).
 This illustrates the benefit of building analysis on top of [`Rewriter`](@ref mim::Rewriter): the abstract domain can live directly inside MimIR, so canonicalization and normalization come for free.

 The analysis traverses the old world and updates the lattice when it sees applications of optimizable lambdas.
-If new information is discovered, it sets `todo_ = true`, causing the analysis to rerun until stable.
+If new information is discovered, it [`invalidate`s](@ref mim::Phase::invalidate), causing the analysis to rerun until stable.
 This is a textbook use of [`Analysis`](@ref mim::Analysis):

 - walk the old IR,